 The start of summer is the perfect time to gather with family and friends for good food and fun times.
-This year, celebrate the adoption of the Declaration of Independence in a safe way.
-Our 4th of July safety tips cover a few key summer safety topics to keep you and your family safe this holiday.
+This year, celebrate the adoption of the Declaration of Independence safely.
+Our July 4th safety tips cover a few key summer safety topics to help keep you and your family safe this Independence Day.

 Sparkler and Fireworks Safety

-More than 50,000 fires are caused by fireworks every year.
+Fireworks cause over 19,000 fires every year.
 Take the proper precautions when operating fireworks.

 - Never disassemble or try to make your own fireworks.

-- Don't point sparklers, or fireworks at yourself or others, especially while they’re being lit.
+- Don't point sparklers, or fireworks at yourself or others, especially when lighting them.

-- Don't attempt to light multiple devices at the same time.
+- Don't attempt to ignite fireworks at the same time.

 - Never allow young children to handle fireworks or sparklers to prevent firework-related injuries.

 As July is one of the hottest months of the year, many families turn to water activities to beat the heat.
-However, even fun water activities have serious risks if the proper precautions aren’t taken.
+However, even fun water activities have serious risks if you don't take the proper precautions.

 - Review safe boating practices.